top of page

 Typically soft tissue injuries, or sprains, cause pain in the middle of the spine, but they can lead to pain that is specific to either the left hand side of the back, or the right hand side.

-Muscle strain occurs when the muscle fibers overstretch, leading to inflammation, and it is the leading cause of low back pain on the left side.
+Muscle strains typically occur when the fibers in your muscles get overstretched, leading to inflammation.
+This over-stretching is actually the leading cause of low back pain on the left side of people's bodies.

 Limited range of motion and stiffness can be a sign of soft tissue damage when you experience low back pain.